Capsicum Rice | Bell Pepper Rice | Capsicum Pulao

 Making capsicum rice

 • Heat in a 2 litre stovetop pressure cooker.
-Add the whole spices – cumin seeds, green cardamoms, cloves, inch cinnamon, tejpatta, strands of mace.
+Keep heat to a low.
+Add the whole spices – cumin seeds, green cardamoms, cloves, inch cinnamon, tejpatta, and strands of mace.

 • Fry for a few seconds till the spices crackle and become fragrant.

-• Stir very well and sauté stirring often on medium-low heat till the onions become golden.
+• Mix very well and sauté stirring often on medium-low heat till the onions become golden.

 • Lower the heat and add the sliced capsicum and chopped coriander leaves.